JonoSax/CreateCocoData/README.md

-These scripts automate formation of the coco data sets necessary to train (many) object detection algorithms (such as YOLOv5).
+These scripts automate formation of the coco data sets necessary to train (many) object detection algorithms (such as yolact, YOLOv5 etc.).
 To run:

 1 - pip install -r requirements
 Would recommend a virtual environment